 In Azure SQL Database, dynamic management views cannot expose information that would impact database containment or expose information about other databases the user has access to.
 To avoid exposing this information, every row that contains data that doesn't belong to the connected tenant is filtered out.
 In addition, the values in the columns memory_object_address and pool_id are filtered; the column value is set to NULL.

-To call this from Azure SQL Data Warehouse or Parallel Data Warehouse, use the name sys.dm_pdw_nodes_exec_cached_plans.
+To call this from Azure Synapse Analytics (SQL DW) or Parallel Data Warehouse, use the name sys.dm_pdw_nodes_exec_cached_plans.

 |Column name||Data type||Description|